tus/tus-resumable-upload-protocol/protocol.md

 ##### Concat

 The `Concat` header indicates whether the upload created by the request is either a partial or final upload.
-If a partial upload is to be built, the header value MUST be `partial`.
+If a partial upload is constructed, the header value MUST be `partial`.
 In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated and form the file.
 All of the URLs MUST